 - Discover types of rental vehicles available in Iceland

-- The Map of Ring Road: the route
+- Map of the Ring Road in Iceland

-- How much does it cost in general?
-How much is the price of gas in Iceland?
+- How much does it cost to drive the Ring Road?

 - The Best Time to Drive the Ring Road

-- Tips for self-driving on the Ring Road
+- Tips for a Self-Drive Trip on the Ring Road

-While the Ring Road is mostly well-maintained and paved the driving conditions will vary depending on the weather.
-The weather conditions change dramatically during the year, especially between summer and winter.
+While the Ring Road in Iceland is mostly well-maintained and paved, the driving conditions will vary depending on the weather.
+The weather conditions in Iceland change dramatically during the year, especially between summer and winter.
 During the winter, parts of the road can become snow-covered, although they are typically cleared quickly.
 Some areas of the Ring Road are also susceptible to avalanches in the winter.

 In the summer, the driving conditions are generally great!
 The road is well paved, except for a short stretch in East Iceland, and easy to navigate with a 2WD vehicle.
 If you do plan to venture off the Ring Road though then make sure you rent a 4X4 vehicle.
 If you are visiting during the shoulder seasons (spring or fall) you may still encounter unpredictable weather, so it’s always better to be on the safe side and rent a 4X4.